hozmaster/python-netatmo/README.md

 # python-netatmo
 Just one example python project to get data from netatmo system

-This project is not yeat usuable or ready production.
+This project is not yet usable or ready production.

 [[Status]]
 Not yet ready, missing needed functionality